GrepRunRepeat/voice-to-x/README.md

 ![Alt text](resources/1.png)
 # Wallace & Gromit

 Say "wallace" to start recording, "gromit" to stop.
-Whatever you said gets transcribed, structured, and — after you review it — created as a Jira ticket, a macOS Note, or routed to any other agent you plug in.
-One wake word; a local LLM decides which destination fits based on what you actually said.
+Whatever you say gets transcribed, structured, and — after you review it — created as a Jira ticket, a macOS Note, or routed to any other agent you plug in.
+A local LLM decides which destination fits based on what you actually said.
 Jira and Notes are just the two built-in agents — the architecture supports adding as many as you like.